madhur/madhur.github.com/_posts/2012-02-08-makefileassembly.markdown

 setx PATH "f:\common tools\git\bin;f:\common tools\python\app;f:\common tools\python\app\scripts;f:\common tools\ruby\bin;f:\masm32\bin;F:\Borland\BCC55\Bin;"
 {% endhighlight %}

 I am going to show you some scenarios here on how I am using Makefiles to assemble and link my programs.
 Note that this is not a tutorial for using makefiles.
 I assume you have some basic familiarity with it.
-If not, you can browse some excellent tutorials [here](http://web.sau.edu/lilliskevinm/csci240/masmdocs/envtools/26LMAETC16.pdf) and [here](http://webster.cs.ucr.edu/AoA/DOS/ch08/CH08-10.html#HEADING10-131).

 * A Win32 Assembly program without the use of resources: